CS-495-Cloud-Robotics-Team/PuppyPi/docs/features.rst

    * - On-startup running
      - When the robot is turned on, it automatically runs controller.py (you can turn this off)
    * - Automatic github download
-     - When the robot is turned, on it automatically pulls from the github with updated code
+     - When the robot is turned on it automatically pulls from the github with updated code
    * - Network interoperability
      - The robot can connect to various networks by going into the Raspberry Pi and connecting to the specific network via the terminal
    * - PyAudio recording